VOLTTRON/volttron/README.md

 ```

 ## Next Steps
 We request you to explore and contribute towards development of VOLTTRON message bus refactor task.
-This is an ongoing task and we
- are working towards completing the below:
+This is an ongoing task and we are working towards completing the following:
-* Adding authentication and authorization feature to RabbitMQ message bus.
+* Integrating Volttron Central, forwarder, data mover and other agents which connect to remote instances to use RabbitMQ message bus with SSL.
-* Authenticated connection amongst multiple platform instances.
+* Streamlining the installation steps.
+* Test scripts for RabbitMQ message bus.
+* Scalability tests for large scale VOLTTRON deployment.

 ## Acquiring Third Party Agent Code
 Third party agents are available under volttron-applications repository.
 In order to use those agents, add volttron-applications repository under the volttron/applications directory by using following command: